upday/upday.github.io/_posts/blog/2017-03-10-public_speaking_blank_slides.md

 modified:
 categories: blog
 author: florina_muntenescu
-excerpt: My talk at the International Women’s Day event, organised by Women Techmakers gave me the chance to share my story about public speaking but also to try something new - using blank slides.
+excerpt: My talk at the International Women’s Day event, organised by Women Techmakers gave me the chance to share my story about public speaking and also to try something new - using blank slides.
 tags: [Product, Management, Data, Data Science, User, Feedback, ProductManagement]
 image:
 date: 2017-03-08T00:00:00-04:00